blueriq/blueriq-example-custom-database-component/README.md

 # About

-Since Blueriq 11.5, we added multi-tenant support and as a result we changed the way Blueriq initializes datasources.
+Since Blueriq 11.5, we changed the way Blueriq initializes datasources.
 The plugin `blueriq-example-custom-database-component` is an example on how to set up a component with the Blueriq API which has database access.
 No rights reserved.

 # Build from source